FMCI Annual Delegation Trip

 Medical Equipment and Supplies

-The medical equipment and supplies program component provides important resources (medical devices, pharmaceutical products, vitamins, etc.) for community clinics and other entities related to Family Medicine Cares International.
+The medical equipment and supplies component provides important resources (medical devices, pharmaceutical products, vitamins, etc.) for community clinics and other entities related to Family Medicine Cares International.

 - Goods needed to support the clinics are distributed and utilized during the week of the trip.